PhotonVision/photonvision-docs/source/docs/integration/simpleStrategies.rst

 1. Read the current angle to the target from the vision Coprocessor.
 2. If too far in one direction, command the drivetrain to rotate in the opposite direction to compensate.

-See the  :ref:`Aiming at a Target <docs/examples/aimingatatarget>` example for more information.
+See the  :ref:`Aiming at a Target <docs/examples/aimingatatarget:Knowledge and Equipment Needed>` example for more information.

 .. note:: Sometimes, these strategies have also involved incorporating a gyroscope.
 This can be necessary due to the high latency of vision processing algorithms.
 However, advancements in the tools available (including PhotonVision) has made that unnecessary for most applications.